By Chainika Thakar

 Monte Carlo Simulation

-Well, simply speaking, Monte Carlo simulation believes in obtaining a distribution of results of any statistical problem or data by sampling a large number of inputs over and over again.
+It is said that the Monte Carlo method is a stochastic one (in which there is sampling of random inputs) to solve a statistical problem.
+Well simply speaking, Monte Carlo simulation believes in obtaining a distribution of results of any statistical problem or data by sampling a large number of inputs over and over again.
 Also, it says that this way we can outperform the market without any risk.

 Although asset prices do not work by rolling a dice, they also resemble a random walk.
-Let us learn about Random walk now.
+Let us learn about Random Walk now.

 Random walk

 Random walk suggests that the changes in stock prices have the same distribution and are independent of each other.
-Hence, based on the past trend of a stock price, future price can not be predicted.
+Hence, based on the past trend of a stock price, future prices can not be predicted.
 Also, it believes that it is impossible to outperform the market without bearing some amount of risk.
+Coming back to the Monte Carlo simulation, it validates its own theory by considering a wide range of possibilities and on the assumption that it helps reduce uncertainty.

 Monte Carlo says that the problem is when only one roll of dice or a probable outcome or a few more are taken into consideration.
-Hence, the solution is to compare multiple future possibilities and customize the model of assets and portfolios accordingly.
+Hence, the solution is to compare multiple future possibilities and customise the model of assets and portfolios accordingly.

 After the Monte Carlo simulation, it is also important to understand Bayes’ theorem since it looks into the future probabilities based on some relatable past occurrences and hence, has usability.
+In simple words, Bayes’ theorem displays the possibility of the occurrence of an event based on past conditions that might have led to a relatable event to take place.

 For example, say a particular age group between 50-55 had recorded maximum arthritis cases in months of December and January last year and last to last year also.
 Then it will be assumed that this year as well in the same months, the same age group may be diagnosed with arthritis.